Advice for Students / Parents/ Carers:

 Dear Students / Parents / Carers,

 May I take this opportunity to thank you for your continued support in studying from home or in providing help and encouragement to those doing so.
 We are acutely aware that for many students and their families these are anxious times.
-I hope this letter not only highlights some of the work underway but also reassures you that everyone at the College remains committed to our values of student welfare and outstanding education for both our current and future students.
+I hope this message not only highlights some of the work underway but also reassures you that everyone at the College remains committed to our values of student welfare and outstanding education for both our current and future students.

 Alternatively, if you have any questions you can call us on 01208 224000 or email firstname.lastname@example.org

-I will of course keep all current and future students and their families updated with key dates and measures being taken by everyone at the College as soon as the guidance from Government allows.
+I will of course keep all current and future students and their families updated with key dates and measures being taken by everyone at the College as soon as the guidance from the Government allows.